editor-js/image/README.md

 This Tool works by one of the following schemes:

 1. Uploading files from the device
+2. Uploading files from a custom file picker
 2. Uploading by URL (handle image-like URL's pasting)
 3. Uploading by drag-n-drop file
 4. Uploading by pasting from Clipboard